 Price: Prompts is $2.99 on iPhone | Writing Challenge is $1.89 on Android

 You may have heard about the benefits of writing something — anything — in the morning.
 But actually making time for morning freewriting a reality can be a challenge.
 How do you actually find something to write about when you’ve barely had time to make your coffee?

-By downloading a writing prompts app, of course.
+By downloading writing prompts app, of course.
 Prompts and Writing Challenge are both great options.
 They give you a jumping-off point for a piece, and then let you dive right into writing.
-Prompts is especially cool for folks who like to track their habits to stay motivated because it offers some basic analytics for you to analyze your writing habit progress.
+Prompts are especially cool for folks who like to track their habits to stay motivated because it offers some basic analytics for you to analyze your writing habit progress.

 Price: Free, with premium subscriptions available on iPhone, Android, Web

 You don’t have to actually write down your to-do lists in the morning, but you should definitely take a look at them before you dive into your work.
 And if your to-do list is cluttered and confusing, you’ll end up losing precious time to reorganizing and re-prioritizing it.